-The family run Ristorante Delfino gets its seafood right off the fishermen's boats.
+The family-run Ristorante Delfino gets its seafood right off the fishermen's boat.
 Enticing dishes are served with enthusiasm to hungry locals right on the pier.

 Around here lemons are everywhere.
 Every other shop is lemon yellow.
 Stores bottle their own citrus treats...and they're generous with samples.

 When it comes to fruit stands in Sorrento, pucker up!
-On the Amalfi coast there's always something to learn in this land where there's more to lemons than lemonade.
+On the Amalfi Coast there is always something to learn in this land where there's more to lemons than lemonade.

 Rick: In Sorrento there's lemons everywhere.
 Tell me about your lemons.

 Shopkeeper: Allora.
 These are typical lemons of Sorrento, OK?
 We tell [call them] sfusato.
 "Sfusato" is the form.

 Rick: I can smell the limoncello.
 OK.
 What's the big one?

 Shopkeeper: This big one is cedro.
 This we heat with extra-virgin olive oil and salt, near the fish.